simplycubed/extensions/.github/ISSUE_TEMPLATE/fr.md

 Issues filed here should be about a feature request for a **specific extension in this repository**.

-To file a feature request that affects multiple extensions or the Firebase Extensions platform, please reach out to [Firebase support](https://firebase.google.com/support/troubleshooter/report/features/) directly.

 ### [REQUIRED] Step 2: Extension name

 This feature request is for extension: **\_** (`webflow-events`, `extension2`, etc)